Read this article, written by a student for their secondary school newspaper.

 A recent survey for the Amateur Swimming Association discovered that 51% of seven- to 11-year-olds could not even swim the length of a standard pool.
 I know this is talking about primary school students, but if we get barely any lessons in secondary school, how are we supposed to improve on this?
 There are three main reasons why we need more swimming lessons:

-- Exercise.
-To combat obesity.
-This is a major problem amongst teenagers today.
+1. Exercise - To combat obesity.
+This is a major problem among teenagers today.

-- Lifesaving skills.
-We live on an island, we go to the beach or use swimming pools on holiday.
+2. Lifesaving skills - We live on an island, we go to the beach or use swimming pools on holiday.

-- Cost.
-Yes, it may be expensive for the school, but it is MORE expensive for us out of school.
+3. Cost - Yes, it may be expensive for the school, but it is MORE expensive for us out of school.
 Schools have budgets for stuff like this.
 We don't need any more trampolines!

 So fight with us to stay healthy - sign our petition today!